linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 03.12.2025
+- Topic: Town vs Camp
+- Directory: /posts/2025/December/03
+- Description: ``` Stop building your community on rented land.
+The Townsquare is noisy and unstable.
+It is time to move to the Campfire.
+Linkspreed and Web4 let you launch your own sovereign social network in minutes.
+Get the focus, ownership, and control you deserve.
+Build your digital home, not just a temporary space. ```

 ### 02.12.2025
 - Topic: Decentralized, But Web4
 - Directory: /posts/2025/December/02